-Security Safeguards Suggested by Impact (Yes/No), Rationale and Action Required (Yes/No) Participants industry data security standard (PCI-DSS) PCI-DSS is a standard specifically for credit card information (PCI Security Standards Council, 2016) and does not apply to institutions who have personal information such as names, surnames and email addresses of clients but no credit card information.
+Security Safeguards Suggested by Impact (Yes/No), Rationale and Action Required (Yes/No) Participants industry data PCI-DSS is a standard specifically for credit card information (PCI Security security standard Standards Council, 2016) and does not apply to institutions who have personal (PCI-DSS) information such as names, surnames and email addresses of clients but no credit card information.
 As a result, PCI-DSS will not result in an additional security safeguard or an amendment to the security safeguards proposed.
 However, compliance to the PCI-DSS standard will encompass the implementation of the majority of the security safeguards proposed.
-Action Required (Yes/No): No Response 4: Impact (Yes/No): No International standards and frameworks Rationale: The baseline infrastructure security standards safeguard addresses security standards.
-Furthermore, the security safeguards includes the need for an information security policy, security procedures and processes as well as baseline infrastructure security standards, which should ideally be based on international Response 5: Security standards standards and frameworks to prevent re-inventing the wheel.
-For example, the information security policy may be based on International Standards Organisation (ISO) 27001.
-Action Required (Yes/No): No Impact (Yes/No): Yes - Current security safeguards (workstation and laptop Response 6: Mobile device management security as well as data loss prevention).
-Rationale: Workstation and laptop security makes no provision for mobile devices.
-Furthermore, data end points for data loss prevention are limited to workstations and laptops.
-Response 9: Device security Action Required (Yes/No): Yes - Rename the security safeguard "Workstation and laptop security" to "Workstation, laptop and mobile device security" and update the description of the security safeguard to include security of mobile devices.
+Action Required (Yes/No): No D 4.
+Impact (Yes/No): No Response 4: International Rationale: The baseline infrastructure security standards safeguard addresses standards and security standards.
+Furthermore, the security safeguards includes the need for an frameworks information security policy, security procedures and processes as well as baseline infrastructure security standards, which should ideally be based on international Response 5: standards and frameworks to prevent re-inventing the wheel.
+For example, the information security policy may be based on International Standards Organisation Security (ISO) 27001. standards Action Required (Yes/No): No Impact (Yes/No): Yes - Current security safeguards (workstation and laptop security as well as data loss prevention).
+Response 6: Rationale: Workstation and laptop security makes no provision for mobile Mobile device devices.
+Furthermore, data end points for data loss prevention are limited to management workstations and laptops.
+D 0 Action Required (Yes/No): Yes - Rename the security safeguard "Workstation Response 9: Device security and laptop security" to "Workstation, laptop and mobile device security" and update the description of the security safeguard to include security of mobile Device security devices.
 In addition, update the description of the "Data loss prevention" security safeguard to include mobile devices as data end points.
-Pagnanga 7.
-Impact (Yes/No): Yes - Current security safeguards (file integrity).
-Response 7: Next generation firewall Rationale: Firewalls independent of vendor or technology is addressed by the current security safeguards (firewall).
-Action Required (Yes/No): No Impact (Yes/No): No Response 8: File integrity hashing value validation Rationale: File integrity is addressed by the file integrity security safeguard, with no provision for hash value validation.
-Action Required (Yes/No): Yes - Update the description of the "File integrity" security safeguard to include hash value validation.
-Impact (Yes/No): Yes - Current security safeguards (Security monitoring, Response 9: Firmware embedded basic input output system (BIOS) based persistent and remote asset tracking incident and reporting, workstation and laptop security as well as data loss prevention).
-Rationale: Yes - Security monitoring, incident and reporting safeguard as well as the workstation and laptop security and data loss prevention safeguards did not take into account asset tracking.
-Action Required (Vac(No)) Yes Undetected description of the security Action Required (Yes/No): Yes - Update the description of the security monitoring, incident and reporting safeguard to include persistent and remote asset tracking.
-In addition, the workstation and laptop security safeguard description to be updated to include firmware BIOS based tracking on supported workstations, laptops and mobile devices.
+D 7 Impact (Yes/No): Yes - Current security safeguards (file integrity).
+Response 7: Next generation Rationale: Firewalls independent of vendor or technology is addressed by the firewall current security safeguards (firewall).
+Action Required (Yes/No): No Response 8: Impact (Yes/No): No File integrity Rationale: File integrity is addressed by the file integrity security safeguard, with hashing value no provision for hash value validation.
+Action Required (Yes/No): Yes - Update the description of the "File integrity" validation security safeguard to include hash value validation.
+Impact (Yes/No): Yes - Current security safeguards (Security monitoring, incident and reporting, workstation and laptop security as well as data loss Response 9: prevention).
+Firmware Rationale: Yes - Security monitoring, incident and reporting safeguard as well as embedded basic the workstation and laptop security and data loss prevention safeguards did not input output take into account asset tracking. system (BIOS) Action Required (Yes/No): Yes - Update the description of the security monitoring, incident and reporting safeguard to include persistent and remote based persistent asset tracking.
+In addition, the workstation and laptop security safeguard and remote asset description to be updated to include firmware BIOS based tracking on supported tracking workstations, laptops and mobile devices.
 Furthermore, the data loss prevention safeguard to enable tracking of assets via data end points, if firmware BIOS based asset tracking is not supported on workstations, laptops or mobile devices.
-Response 10: Impact (Yes/No): No We acquired an enterprise wide IT system to Rationale: Enterprise wide IT system is open to interpretation and could be a data loss prevention (DLP) system or a security incident event and monitoring (SIEM) system.
-Both the DLP and SIEM systems are addressed by the current security
+Response 10: Impact (Yes/No): No We acquired an enterprise wide Rationale: Enterprise wide IT system is open to interpretation and could be a data loss provention (DLP) system or a security incident event and monitoring (SIEM) IT system to is system to system.
+Bout the DET and STEM systems are addressed by the current s